mtwn105/stock-pulse/README.md

 # Stock Pulse

-Feel the pulse of the market—analyze stocks with news trends and emotional tone.
+Feel the pulse of the market with AI-powered stock insights.

 ## Overview